Pyrite: The stone that shines like gold

 Pyrite , often mistaken for gold because of its brilliance and color, is a fascinating mineral that turns out to be much more complex than it seems.
 Let's discover its mineralogical secrets:

-Hardness: 3.5 to 4 on the Mohs scale
+Hardness: 6 to 6.5 on the Mohs scale (relatively scratch resistant)

 Formation and deposits